Somesh123-create/PythonAdvanceConcept/qa.md

     In summary, the choice between set and frozenset depends on whether you need mutability or immutability for your collection of unique elements in Python.

+6. **In Python, what is the usage of local variables and global variables?**
+   - **Global Variables:** When variables are considered either outside a function or in global space, it is known as global variables.
+The fact, it is possible to access these variables from any function in the program.

+   - **Local Variables:** When variables are considered inside a function, it is known as local variables.
+The fact, this variable is presented in the local space rather than in the global space.

 # String

 1. **What are some common string methods in Python?**